zapier/zapier-platform/packages/cli/docs/cli.md

 To canary traffic for a specific user, use the --user flag.

+To canary traffic for an entire account, use the --accountId.
+Note: this scenario is only permitted for Zapier staff.

 To canary traffic for a specific user within a specific account, use both --user and --accountId flags.

-To canary traffic for an entire account, use both --accountId and --owner flags.
-The --owner flag is only used with --accountId to isolate the account filter.

 Note: this is similar to `zapier migrate` but different in that this is temporary and will "revert" the changes once the specified duration is expired.